Aiir makes it easy to manage news content on your website and mobile apps with our dedicated News app.

 Archived articles are not removed from your website; they're no longer visible on the news index pages of your website or mobile app, but they can still be reached either directly (if you have the URL) or in search.

 Without archiving, your news index page would grow indefinitely, so we automatically set an archive date when creating a new article.
 You can change the default period in the Settings section.

 If you need to completely remove an article, you must delete it.

-You can quickly archive any article by going to the Articles section, finding the article and tapping the archive icon on the left.
+You can quickly archive any article by going to the Articles section (search page), locate the article, tap the menu button on the right and select Archive.